LazyBomb-SIA/LV_spaCy_CNN/README.md

   - State Research Programme "Research on Modern Latvian Language and Development of Language Technology" (Grant No. VPP-LETONIKA-2021/1-0006)

 ---
+## Special Thanks
+Special Thanks to all contributors who participated in the Beta test and espically those who provided valuable feedback to this project.

+- Zhen Pan (developer)
+- Fengdi Huang (developer)
+-

+---

 ## License